lighthall-lab/lab-manual/README.md

 Members asked to stop any harassing behavior are expected to comply immediately.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Nichole Lighthall immediately.
-If Maureen is the cause of your concern, then please reach out to the department chair or another trusted departmental member who can assist.
+If Nichole is the cause of your concern, then please reach out to the department chair or another trusted departmental member who can assist.

 We expect members to follow these guidelines at any lab-related event.